 Both men and women enjoy equal opportunities, but as far as freedom and safety of women are concerned, India lags behind.
 Issues like domestic violence, rape, the portrayal of women in media, etc., must be tackled immediately.

 India needs to work swiftly on its infrastructure development, towards better roads, affordable housing and services like water, sanitation, primary healthcare, etc. According to the Union budget 2021, the government has allocated Rs 233,083 crore to enhance the transport infrastructure.
 Adding to this, Government of India is also expanding the National Infrastructure Pipeline (NIP) and is expected to invest $1 trillion to boost the infrastructure.

 Unemployment, nowadays, is very common among the youth.
 This situation is also known as joblessness.
 Moreover, it is a set of circumstances where an able-bodied person is willingly searching for a job but is not able to find it.
 We can calculate the percentage of unemployed people prevalent in the economy by dividing it with the number of individuals currently present in the labour force.
 The government of India must take the necessary steps to eradicate it by creating more government and public sector job opportunities.
 Also, it needs to support private sector industry that could provide jobs to the ones who really deserve it.
-As per the 2018 data, the rate of unemployment has touched 8.10% in February 2022.
+As per the Centre for monitoring Indian Economy data, the rate of unemployment has touched 8.10% in February 2022.
 This rate of unemployment is high for a country like India.
 If not tackled immediately, it will become a challenge for our society and economy.